AnnaShalaginova/SportsCalendar-client/README.md

 1. The app authenticates the user: sign up, sign in, sign out, change password.
 2. The app allows users to create, view, update and delete scheduled sports activities.

+NOTE: A user can only view his/her activities after creating a new activity.

 LINK TO INITIAL WIREFRAME

 https://bit.ly/2HVDx4m